tstanis/learn_map/index.md

 The nice thing about definining the problem this way is that it is easy to generate training examples.
 We just need to create some maps, run a traditional pathfinding algorithm to find the full path, and then use the first step of that as a label for the example.

 I started with 10x10 maps, but this doesn't let us get into interesting examples where greedy search doesn't work.
+20x20 maps are far more interesting and have opportunities for open rooms, false turns, and other interesting features.

 ### Model Design